Emergency Preparedness Plan

 buildings. -

-monthly and prior to each camp session.
+battery-powered lighting.
+Routes and lighting are inspected monthly and prior to each camp session.

 -